sourasb05/Federated-Frank-Wolfe/README.md

 ```

+## Acknowledgement

-The base framework of this code is inspired from https://github.com/CharlieDinh/pFedMe/tree/master
+The base framework is inspired from https://github.com/CharlieDinh/pFedMe/tree/master